 Time needed: 15-20 minutes

-Built in approximately 200 BC during the Hellenistic period, this remarkably preserved open-air theatre once hosted theatrical performances and macedoni_site gatherings.
+Built in approximately 200 BC during the Hellenistic period, this remarkably preserved open-air theatre once hosted theatrical performances and public gatherings.
 Rediscovered in the 1980s, it now serves as the main venue for the Ohrid Summer Festival.

 - Capacity: Original 5,000-7,000 spectators